House of Reps Speaker explains why it’s difficult to end corruption in Nigeria

 The lawmaker identified behaviours, norms, attitudes, expectations, weak governance structures, lack of transparency as some of the factors that contribute to the subsistence of corruption in the country.

-“Despite this recognition, certain corruption-inducing behaviours, norms, attitudes, and expectations persist within our society, thereby, enabling and perpetuating acts of corruption, he said.
+“Despite this recognition, certain corruption-inducing behaviours, norms, attitudes, and expectations persist within our society, thereby, enabling and perpetuating acts of corruption.

 “Corruption in Nigeria has been fuelled by various factors, including weak governance structures, lack of transparency and accountability, poverty, and cultural acceptance of corrupt practices.